DSXiangLi/DecryptPrompt/README.md

   - Large OCR Model:An Empirical Study of Scaling Law for OCR
   - ON THE HIDDEN MYSTERY OF OCR IN LARGE MULTIMODAL MODELS
 - PreFLMR: Scaling Up Fine-Grained Late-Interaction Multi-modal Retrievers
+- Table LLM
+  - Table Meets LLM: Can Large Language Models Understand Structured Table Data?
+A Benchmark and Empirical Study
+  - Large Language Models(LLMs) on Tabular Data: Prediction, Generation, and Understanding - A Survey
+  - TableLLM: Enabling Tabular Data Manipulation by LLMs in Real Office Usage Scenarios
+  - Exploring the Numerical Reasoning Capabilities of Language Models: A Comprehensive Analysis on Tabular Data
+  - Chain-of-Table: Evolving Tables in the Reasoning Chain for Table Understanding
+  - TableLlama: Towards Open Large Generalist Models for Tables

 ### Timeseries LLM
 - TimeGPT-1